huangzehao/caffe-vdsr/README.md

 3. To train VDSR, run
 ./build/tools/caffe train --solver examples/VDSR/VDSR_solver.prototxt

-4. Set clip_gradients in VDSR_solver.prototxt to solve gradient explosion problem
+4. Set clip_gradients in VDSR_solver.prototxt to solve gradient explosion problem, 0.1 or 1 is a good choice

 5. Change the learning rate when the error plateaus